hakuhodo-technologies/scope-rl/docs/documentation/index.rst

     <div class="white-space-20px"></div>

 * **Offline Reinforcement Learning**:
    Offline RL aims to learn a new policy from only offline logged data collected by a behavior policy.
-OFRL enables a flexible experiment using customized dataset on diverse environments collected by various behavior policies.
+SCOPE-RL enables a flexible experiment using customized dataset on diverse environments collected by various behavior policies.

 * **Off-Policy Evaluation**:
    OPE aims to evaluate the policies of a counterfactual policy using only offline logged data.
-OFRL supports the basic implementations of OPE estimators and streamline the experimental procedure to evaluate OPE estimators.
+SCOPE-RL supports the basic implementations of OPE estimators and streamline the experimental procedure to evaluate OPE estimators.

 * **Off-Policy Selection**:
    OPS aims to select the top-:math:`k` policies from several candidate policies using offline logged data.
 Typically, the final production policy is chosen based on the online A/B tests results of the selected top-$k$ policies.
-   OFRL supports the basic implementations of OPS methods and provide some metrics to evaluate OPS result.
+   SCOPE-RL supports the basic implementations of OPS methods and provide some metrics to evaluate OPS result.

 .. note::